 Figure 42.
-Example BER measurement set up using the ESA to demodulate the Bluetooth signal generated by the ESG.
+Example BER measurement setup using the ESA to demodulate the Bluetooth signal generated by the ESG.

-Instrument instructions for performing measurements:
+In the instrument instructions for performing measurements:

 Keystrokes surrounded by [] indicate hard keys located on the instrument front panel.

-Keystrokes surrounded by { } indicate soft keys located on the right side of the display.
+Keystrokes surrounded by { } indicate soft keys located on the right side of the instrument display.